Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: (RQ1) MIA on mRAG

 \paragraph{Ablation: Context Structure } As VLMs may treat the input image differently depending on its position relative to the retrieved mRAG context, we examine how two VQA prompt structures, illustrated in~\Cref{fig:rag_order}, affect MIA.
 In the RAG-First variant, the retrieved images are placed before the input image in the prompt, whereas in the RAG-Last variant, the input image comes after the retrieved set.
 For the experiments described above, we used the RAG-First configuration.
 For RAG-Last, we utilize a similar prompt structure to RAG-First, but replace the phrase \textit{last image} with \textit{first image} to refer to input image (see \Cref{app:prompt} for exact prompt).

 The results in \Cref{fig:mia-ragorder-a} demonstrate that placing the input image at the beginning of the image sequence (RAG-Last) significantly reduces attack success, particularly for Qwen-VL and Cosmos-Reason.
-This indicates that the order of retrieval context strongly influences how VLMs integrate and prioritize visual information for membership inference. \Cref{fig:mia-ragorder-b} shows that RAG-First results in high success rate even prompt wording is not precise.
+This effect is consistent with positional bias in VLMs~\cite{tian2025identifyingmitigatingpositionbias}: unlike RAG-Last, RAG-First places retrieved images before the query image, causing the model to prioritize the retrieved context when performing visual inference.
+This indicates that the order of retrieval context could be used as a privacy-enhancing mechanism. \Cref{fig:mia-ragorder-b} shows that RAG-First results in high success rate even prompt wording is not precise.
 This is because the model effectively transposes the image roles, treating the first retrieved image as the primary input and the actual input image as a retrieved image.